almende/eve/implementations/java/agents.md

 - `getConfig` return the JSON configuration of this agent
 - `getScheduler` returns a reference to the configured scheduler
 - `getState` provides access to the configured state
-- `getRpc` returns a reference to the configured RPC transform

 The parameters of a method must be named using the `@Name` annotation.
 Parameters can be marked as optional using the annotation `@Optional`.
 Non-required parameters are initialized with value `null` when not provided.
 Parameters can be of any type, both primitive types like Double or String, and Java objects such as a Contact or Person class.

 {% highlight java %}